TeamGloomy/LPC-STM32-RRFUserConfigs/Tenlog D3 Custom MOD - FLY407ZG - ESP  - SpacePini/README.md

 ## Notes

+* This is a QIDEX Configuration for 4 independent hotends but it is set to 2 hotends for normal IDEX

 * No Filament Sensor

 * Drivemapping: X0 Y1 Z2:4 U3 E5:6 P4  ----- X=0, Y=1, Z=2 and 3, X2=U=4 and Z2=V=3, extruder motors 8 and 9.
 Drive 2 and 4 is combined Z. 4 axes are visible